MrLeoni/bongusto/README.md

 ## Description

 Theme builded for WordPress.
-This theme is about a online catalog for __Bongusto__ company, where them can show products, the company it self and any other information about them
+This theme is a online catalog for __Bongusto__ company, where they can show their products, their company any other information they want
-Its a theme for __content__ administration the capabillity for change __layout__ is very limited
+Its a theme for __content__ administration, therefore the capabillity for change __layout__ is very limited

 <br>
 <br>